ducchung0002/CCSRv2/README.md

 methods. `S` denotes diffusion sampling timesteps.
 Existing DM-based methods, including StableSR, PASD, SeeSR, SUPIR and AddSR, **show noticeable instability with the different noise samples**.
 OSEDiff directly takes low-quality image as input without noise sampling.
 It is deterministic and stable, but **cannot perform multi-step diffusion** for high generative capacity.
 In contrast, **our proposed CCSR method is flexible for both multi-step diffusion and single-step diffusion, while producing stable results with high fidelity and visual quality**.

+## ⏰ Update
+- **2024.12.12**: Code and models for CCSR-v2 are released. 👀 Please refer to this [branch](https://github.com/csslc/CCSR/tree/CCSR-v2.0).
+- **2024.9.25**: ⭐[CCSR-v2](https://arxiv.org/pdf/2401.00877) is released, offering reduced step requirements and supporting flexible diffusion step selection (2 or even 1 step) during the inference stage without the need for re-training.
+- **2023.12.23**: Code and models for [CCSR-v1](https://arxiv.org/pdf/2401.00877v1) are released.
+Please refer to this [branch](https://github.com/csslc/CCSR/tree/CCSR-v1.0).

 ## 🌟 Overview Framework
 ![ccsr](figs/framework.png)